IBM/charts/stable/ibm-db2oltp-dev/README.md

   * Additional configuration options for these volumes are available in the table above - such as size, name, existing claim names, and storage class names.
 - Once Db2 HADR has been enabled, the install will kick off 2 replicas of the ibm-db2oltp-dev statefulset.
 Each pod in this set will be configured as a PRIMARY and a STANDBY database.
 The PRIMARY will be configured on ibm-db2oltp-dev-0 pod and STANDBY on the ibm-db2oltp-dev-1 pod.
 If takeover happens, the PRIMARY will get switched to the ibm-db2oltp-dev-1 pod and when STANDBY is restarted, it will be set up on the ibm-db2oltp-dev-0.
 This will get switched as roles change during takeovers.
 - An automatic client re-route [ACR](https://www.ibm.com/support/knowledgecenter/en/SSEPGG_11.1.0/com.ibm.db2.luw.admin.ha.doc/doc/c0011976.html) is set up on each primary and standby pods so that applications can be directed to a standby server if a primary crash occurs.
-- Refer to the Db2 on ICP recipe for how to connect to your primary database - [here](https://developer.ibm.com/recipes/tutorials/db2-integration-into-ibm-cloud-private/)
+- Refer to the Db2 integration recipe for how to connect to your primary database - [here](https://developer.ibm.com/recipes/tutorials/db2-integration-into-ibm-cloud-private/)

 ## Architecture